Manuel Seal

-Manuel L. Seal, Jr. (born September 26, 1960) is an American multi-instrumentalist, record producer, composer, singer, songwriter, vocal coach, and arranger.
-His credits include artists as Mariah Carey, Janet Jackson, Usher, TLC, Aretha Franklin, Xscape, Cherish, Tyrese, Alicia Keys, Ashanti, Monica, Lionel Richie, Avant, Gladys Knight, Aaron Hall, George Benson, Mary J Blige, Da Brat, Jagged Edge, El DeBarge, Shanice, Johnny Gill, LSG, Tamia, Gerald Levert, Marc Dorsey and Destiny's Child.
-He has won one Grammy Award from 13 nominations.
-Manuel Seal is the owner and CEO of Seal Music Productions.
-Inc. and S.L.A.C.K.A.D.
-Music.
+Manuel Lonnie Seal, Jr. (born September 26, 1960) is an American multi-instrumentalist, record producer, composer, singer, songwriter, vocal coach, and arranger.
+He has been credited, often in tandem with Jermaine Dupri, on releases by Mariah Carey, Janet Jackson, Usher, TLC, Aretha Franklin, Xscape, Cherish, Tyrese, Alicia Keys, Gerald Levert, Marc Dorsey and Destiny's Child, among others.

+Seal has won a Grammy Award from 13 nominations.

 Early life

-He as born in Chicago, Illinois, United States, to parents Manuel and Betty Seal.
+He was born in Chicago, Illinois, United States, to parents Manuel and Betty Seal.
 Manuel also has two younger sisters.
 The family moved to Freeport, Illinois when Manuel was three.
 Both of his parents had musical backgrounds and they got him into piano lessons at the age of 5.
 His father was in a band, sang and played multiple instruments and his mother sang in the church choir.
 They lived in the projects and when Manuel was 10, his father left the family, moving back to Chicago.
 His mother was a school teacher and worked hard to get her and her children a home.
 By the time Manuel was in high school, his mother had purchased a home that he and his sisters still share today.
 Because his grade school did not offer guitar, Manuel started playing the flute at that time.
 He was already excelling at the piano and wanted to learn every instrument he could.
 By high school, he had formed a band and traveled to the few towns near him to perform.
 He was performing at bars (while being underage) and picked up a huge fan base throughout the Midwest.
 He traveled extensively, performing and perfecting his skills as a musician.